Davide Longo: Background

 Davide Longo was born in Wakefield, West Yorkshire, England.
 His father was born in Alessandria Della Rocca, Agrigento.
-Sicily allowing him dual nationality status.
+Sicily allowing him dual citizenship status.

 International honours

 Davide Longo represented Great Britain (Academy) against France (Academy) playing in two international matches at Hilton Park, Leigh and Carcasonne, Southern France.

 Super League

 Davide Longo signed for Bradford Bulls on 15 December 1995 and made his debut on Wednesday 20 December 1995 against Warrington at Wilderspool Stadium.
 Davide Longo made his Super League debut for Bradford Bulls on 8 April 1996 against London Broncos at Odsal Stadium.

 Challenge Cup

 Davide Longo was part of the Bradford Bulls 1996 Challenge Cup Final squad.
 He scored a hat-trick of tries against Batley on 4 February 1996 and featured in every round in games against Leigh Centurions, Wakefield Trinity and Leeds.